ahmadjerjawi/TubeForge-proxy/README.md

 # TubeForge-proxy
-this is a proxy made for Tube Forge is a youtube client revival some devices cannot connect to the api so we should add proxy for them
+this is a proxy made for Tube Forge is a youtube client revival some devices cannot connect to the api so we should add proxy for them i could made you need to provide your own proxy but i have free time i can help the ones for the broke
 # Project Name

 ## Overview